RE·MEDI - Overview

 The Doctor Shopper displays the prices, qualifications, and performance measures of doctors who administer the specific treatments needed by the patient.
 One feature of The Doctor Shopper is the handy Value Chart that plots several doctors according to their prices and the outcomes of their patients.
 (Unbiased and risk-adjusted outcomes information is generated by means of a patented process exclusive to the RE·MEDI system.)

-On the Value Chart it is very easy to identify the "best" doctors: they are the ones connected by the red line labeled The Cutting Edge.
+On the Value Chart it is very easy to identify the "best" doctors: they are the ones connected by the red line labeled the Best-Value Boundary.
 These doctors are "best" in the sense that no other doctor on this chart shows better patient outcomes at a lower cost.
-Naturally, most patients will want to be treated by one of these "best" doctors, so doctors not on the Edge will be highly motivated to position themselves on it.
-However, there are only two ways for a doctor to move to the Edge: by lowering his prices, and by improving the outcomes of his patients.
+Naturally, most patients will want to be treated by one of these "best" doctors, so doctors not on the Boundary will be highly motivated to position themselves on it.
+However, there are only two ways for a doctor to move to the Boundary: by lowering his prices, and by improving the outcomes of his patients.
 Of course, these are precisely the responses that we are seeking.

 Moreover, because it is virtually always in every provider’s financial self-interest to produce, for any given cost, the best possible outcome value for every patient, there is simply no longer a need for external utilization review.
 (Utilization review is a costly activity of insurance companies and other payers who, for example, police doctors and hospitals to ensure that they do not order unnecessary tests, do not perform unnecessary or inappropriate procedures, and do not keep patients in the hospital too long.)

 For the same reason, any regulation whose primary purpose is to moderate prices or improve quality is redundant—at best.
 More than likely, a one-size-fits-all regulation will produce many instances of poorer outcomes, and few instances of improved outcomes, as compared with a doctor who best serves his own financial interest by serving the best interest of his patient.